Well, You may have noticed two circular ports of green and purple on your motherboard. Yes, these are PS/2 ports from 90’s.

 PS/2 or Personal System / 2 Port: PS/2 works in very different manner as compared to USB.
 Unlike USB, PS/2 uses interrupt method to give data to processor.
 Processor do not need to ask at regular intervals.
 While something happens to PS/2 device, it sends an interrupt to the processor, and the processor needs to execute the request in a clock cycle, making its response time very fast.

-PS/2 ports were introduced by IBM in their Desktop Computers.
-It was in the late 90’s to connect HIDs or Human Interface Devices, namely Mouse and keyboard.
+PS/2 ports were introduced by IBM in their Desktop Computers, in the late 90’s to connect HIDs or Human Interface Devices, namely Mouse and keyboard.
 At that time, Processors were not that much fast to ask each peripheral for data.
 It would make the processor wait and making the system slower.
-Therefore, Interrupt mechanism was used by IBM to connect Mouse and keyboard.
-To make the system fast and increase the response time of the peripherals.
+Therefore, Interrupt mechanism was used by IBM to connect Mouse and keyboard to make the system fast and increase the response time of the peripherals.

 PS/2 ports needs a little more attention while plugging in.
 The pins in the round rectangle are more prone to bend or break if not inserted properly.
 The round connector have to be in correct orientation.